External Casing Packers (ECP) successfully isolated thief zones, enabling two-stage cementing operations onshore Argentina

 Fractures or highly permeable formations can cause loss zones during drilling.
 This can impair the circulation of cement and jeopardize the wellbore.
 The cost of remedial cementing, production delays, and drilling problems after partial or total losses is millions of dollars per year.

-To limit the potential effect of lost circulation, the operators commonly lessen the density of the cement slurry, constrain the friction pressure while pumping, or resort to multiple stage cementing operations.
-This third alternative consists in combining open hole annulus packers with stage collars, to avoid the thief zone.
+To limit the potential effect of lost circulation, the operators commonly lessen the density of the cement slurry, constrain the friction pressure while pumping, or resort to stage cementing operations.
+This third alternative consists in combining open-hole annulus packers with stage collars to avoid the thief zone.

-An operator in Argentina (Anticlinal Grande field) conducted a multiple-well drilling campaign and required external casing packers (ECP) to perform 2-stage cementing operations.
-They encountered frequent losses zones while drilling, and needed a cost-effective solution to secure the annulus integrity and cement successfully back to surface.
+An operator in Argentina (Anticlinal Grande field) conducted a multiple-well drilling campaign.
+With a requirement of external casing packers (ECP) to perform 2-stage cementing operations.
+They encountered frequent loss zones while drilling and needed a cost-effective solution to secure the annulus integrity and cement successfully back to the surface.

 Schlumberger recommended Saltel Xpandable Steel Packers.
-The packers were to be set either in openhole and had to withstand tough RIH conditions in deviated and under gauged holes.
-The possibility to rotate and put weight on the packer during RIH was also essential.
+It was necessary to set the packers either in an open hole or in deviated and under-gauged holes, so that they could withstand tough RIH conditions.
+The possibility of rotating and put weight on the packer during RIH was also essential.

 The cementing campaign recorded 100% success with Saltel Xpandable Steel Packers.
-The 10 packers isolated the troublesome lost circulation zones, and allowed resuming cementing operations.
-The cement could be pumped back to surface through a stage collar above the ECP.
+The 10 packers isolated the troublesome lost circulation zones and allowed resuming cementing operations.
+The cement could be pumped back to the surface through a stage collar above the ECP.